|

 government.

-Kostler met Sartre in 1946 in Paris.
+Koestler met Sartre in 1946 in Paris.
 Darkness at Noon, published in France under the title Le Zero et l'Infini was there a great success, selling over 400,000 copies, which annoyed the Communists.
 "I don't believe that my point of view is superior to yours, or yours to mine," Sartre later wrote, but they never became close friends.
-Koestler made his international breakthrough as a writer with

 Darkness at Noon.
 It depicted the fate of an old idealistic